 For all released and beta versions, external triggering is in there.
 Unlike the TB3, where we actually selected "Ext.
 Triggering" from our interval during setup, ANY timelapse can be triggered externally when the program is paused.
+Also any programmed shot can be started from the external trigger.

-Externally Triggering from the I/O port
+Externally Triggering from the I/O port - SMS (Timelapse)

 - Insert the i/o triggering cable to the side of the spectrum.
 This is the stereo port on the right under the i/o icon.
 Watch out, don't put this in the camera triggering port or it won't work.